bfpg/talks/talks/2014-05-27-java8_functional.md

 vimeoid: 97015598
 ---

-Java 8 for Functional Programmers by James Livingston

 Java 8 introduced several new features which will make applying functional programming principals in Java simpler, easier and more concise.